timrecursify/blackbow-associates/docs/status.md

 **Enhanced User Creation During Confirmation:**
 - Modified sendInitialConfirmation to create users if they do not exist yet
-- Resolves chicken-and-egg problem: user created in Supabase Auth before our DB
+- Resolves chicken-and-egg problem: user created in OAuth/DB sync flows before our DB user record exists
 - Flow now:
   1. Check if user exists in DB
-  2. If not, fetch from Supabase Auth by email
+  2. If not, fetch identity from the auth provider / session and create the DB user record
   3. Create user in DB with correct authUserId
   4. Generate confirmation token
   5. Send professional email